yuxi-liu-wired/project-euler-js-website/README.md

 # Project Euler Starter Pack: Javascript Edition

 Starter pack for [Project Euler](https://projecteuler.net/archives).
-Written in Javascript, running on node.js, locally hosted in an aesthetically elegant website.
+Written in `Javascript`, running on `node.js`, locally hosted in an aesthetically elegant website.

 ## How to use